Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

  - Remove-AzureADMSServicePrincipalDelegatedPermissionClassification
  - Set-AzureADMSPasswordSingleSignOnCredential

-The new -AzureADMSServicePrincipalDelegatedPermissionClassification cmdlets enable customers to create/read and delete delegated permission classifications which are contained entity defined on the Azure Active Directory ServicePrincipal entity.
+The new **-AzureADMSServicePrincipalDelegatedPermissionClassification** cmdlets enable customers to create/read and delete delegated permission classifications which are contained entity defined on the Azure Active Directory ServicePrincipal entity.

-The new -AzureADMSPasswordSingleSignOnCredential cmdlets allow customers to manage the credentials for Password SSO applications.
+The new **-AzureADMSPasswordSingleSignOnCredential** cmdlets allow customers to manage the credentials for Password SSO applications.
 Users can perform operation to their own credentials, users can read group credentials, and application owner or global admin with the right roles and RBAC permission can do CRUD operations for other user or group credentials.

-The new Get-AzureADMSApplicationTemplate allows customers to list the applicationTemplate objects from the AzureAD Gallery / App Marketplace.
+The new **Get-AzureADMSApplicationTemplate** allows customers to list the applicationTemplate objects from the AzureAD Gallery / App Marketplace.

-Added support for -IsAssignableToRole parameter in both Get-AzureADMSGroup and New-AzureADMSGroup cmdlets.
+We added support for **-IsAssignableToRole** parameter in both **Get-AzureADMSGroup** and **New-AzureADMSGroup** cmdlets.
 Groups with this property set can only be created by principals with designated permissions.

 ### Fixed issues
-This release fixes a bug where the Set-AzureADTrustedCertificateAuthority cmdlet, in specific conditions, was unable to properly set CrlDistributionPoint.
+This release fixes a bug where the **et-AzureADTrustedCertificateAuthorit**y cmdlet, in specific conditions, was unable to properly set CrlDistributionPoint.

 ## 2.0.2.61 - General availability release of the AzureAD module